 - Award: Full tuition, a stipend for living and academic expenses, and a travel grant for one annual trip home.

-Specifically for Indian citizens admitted to the Stanford Graduate School of Business (GSB) for an MBA.
+Specifically for Indian citizens admitted to the Stanford Graduate School of Business (GSB) for an MBA, this serves as a premier Stanford MBA scholarship for Indian students.

 - Award: Covers approximately 80%–100% of tuition and associated fees.